-- 1. Attach the RAE-Sep Tube Cartridge to the MultiRAE Benzene.
+- 1. Attach the RAE-Sep Tube Cartridge to the MultiRAE or MultiRAE Pro monitor equipped with a 9.8eV lamp.
 Make sure it is set for TVOC measurement (the "T" is showing). - 2.
 Turn on the instrument.
 Allow it to go through its startup until the main reading screen is shown. - 3.
 Press [N/-] to advance to this screen:

-Note: If the MultiRAE Benzene is in this mode for more than five minutes, it automatically returns to TVOC Mode.
+Note: If the instrument is in this mode for more than five minutes, it automatically returns to TVOC Mode.